Skip to content

 Configuration files like this don’t import or require anything, but they do require the referenced dependencies to be installed.

-Some tools allow configuration to be stored in package.json, that’s why some of the relevant plugins contain package.json in the list of config files.
+Some tools allow configuration to be stored in package.json, that’s why some plugins contain package.json in the list of config files.

 Entry files